LukeCarrier/resume/README.md

 Formal exit from the platform development team, working with the development team as product stakeholders.

+* __Currently rolling out Azure Kubernetes Service infrastructure, using AAD Pod Identities, Azure Service Operator and Helm.__
-* __Led the migration of all UAT and production platforms to Azure:__
+* Led the migration of all UAT and production platforms to Azure, utilising hub and spoke architecture constructed from reusable Terraform modules, managing different environments using workspaces.
-    * UAT a true scaled-down replica of the live environment, down to replication configuration.
-    * Hub and spoke environments constructed from the same Terraform modules, managed using workspaces.
 * Enabling disaster recovery and spinup of isolated testing environments from the same Terraform configurations.
 * Extending continuous delivery pipelines to cover rollback and UAT cutting operations.
 * Led deployment of PagerDuty to support the existing incident management policy.